makerdao/mips/MIP4/mip4.md

 **Amendments**
 MIP Amendments that preserve the MIP number can be performed as long as there are no changes to the logic of the MIP or to the MIP's external output dependencies.
 They should only be used when minor changes are required.

+Amendments to MIPs older than 3 months since acceptance will follow the normal process associated with the monthly governance cycle, with rules outlines in c2.

-Amendments to MIPs under 3 months old follow a more flexible set of rules outlined in c2.
+MIPs younger than 3 months since acceptance will follow a different set of rules outlined in c3.
+These enable younger MIPs to be amended more quickly.

 Amendments to multiple MIPs are allowed to be submitted as a single proposal if the changes are linked in some way like being part of a MIP set or part of a larger change that affects multiple MIPs.